 - No anti-snoring feature

 - No option to illuminate beneath the base

 - Only available in twin XL and queen

 - Independent adjustments for sleep partners not an option

 While there were a few potential downsides to this product, it’s able to offer the basic features of an adjustable base at a much more affordable rate than more complex products on the market.
-If you’re on a budget and suffer with back pain, I think this could offer the solution you’ve been looking for.
-It’s also worth consideration if:
+If you’re on a budget and suffer from back pain, I think this could offer the solution you’ve been looking for.
+It’s also worth considering if: